achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 tags: Angular8 TypeScript
 ---

-In this post I'd like to show you an example of how you can implement role based authorization / access control front end using Angular 8.
+In this post, I'd like to show you an example of how you can implement role-based authorization/access control front end using Angular 8.

 ## TL;DR